Naltrexone Implants

 Naltrexone is available in oral, ‘depot’ (slow-release) injection or implant preparations, however only the oral and depot forms of naltrexone have been approved for use by the Food and Drug Administration (FDA).
 The potential benefits of a naltrexone implant include less frequent dosage and reduced rates of withdrawal and relapse between doses.

-An assessment by the Australian National Health and Medical Research Council (NHMC, 2011) concluded that.naltrone implants are unproven for treatment of opioid dependence.
+An assessment by the Australian National Health and Medical Research Council (NHMC, 2011) concluded that naltrexone implants are unproven for treatment of opioid dependence.
 The review concluded that evidence is currently at an early stage and as such, naltrexone implants remain an experimental product and should only be used within a research setting.
 Until the relevant data are available and validated, the efficacy of the treatment, alone or in comparison to best practice, cannot be determined (NHMC, 2011).
 NHMRC’s position on naltrexone implants is that further research on adverse effects is required before a statement on safety can be confidently made.

 Specifically regarding the use of the naltrexone implant for alcoholism, a systematic evidence review concluded that larger longitudinal studies of the naltrexone implants are needed (Lobmaier et al, 2011).